 Interview by Marvel Nimurungi

 Margaret Muthee is a trained journalist and creative writer from Kenya.
-Her short stories have been published by One Throne Magazine, Lawino Magazine, Brittle Paper, and Bahati books which published ‘A Season for Mending’ (A short story collection).
-Margaret also has published various children’s books with Nabu.org. and Storymoja.
+Her short stories have been published by One Throne Magazine, Lawino Magazine, Brittle Paper, and Bahati Books which published ‘A Season for Mending’ (A short story collection).
+Margaret has also published various children’s books with Nabu.org. and Storymoja.
 Margaret and I hopped on Zoom to unbox her writing journey looking particularly at the piece she published with Agbowo, Pain Like Growing Wings.
 In our conversation, we talked about the power of mentorship and writing communities, themes in our writing, and how current events can often inspire our storytelling.
 I loved hearing from Margaret and I think you will too.
+She currently resides in Portland, Oregon, moving there for her MFA.

 MARVEL